Learn how to date yourself in fun ways that will help you discover and fall in love with who you really are.

 And you’re more likely to succumb to all three if you’re not exercising.

 I know because that’s happened to me.

-Of course, now I have a high-needs toddler and a business that’s taking off (so still needs a lot of guidance from me), which means I simply have no more time to do 3-hour exercise routines.
+Of course, now I have a child and a business that’s taking off, which means I simply have no more time to do 3-hour exercise routines.